Some trainers, young trainers particularly, are a bit uncomfortable giving a glowing account of their CV at the beginning of a training session.

 If I needed a life-saving operation and my doctor started off by telling me all the people he has successfully saved, I would be greatly reassured.
 I would not interpret it as his showing off.

-In fact, if I am putting my life in his hands, I would want him to be very confident!
+In fact, if I am putting my life in his hands, I want him to be confident.

-Usually, if you can point to over 2 years experience in a certain field, it automatically suggests to the listener that you will probably be more than competent in that area (which is probably why many job adverts specify '2 years' experience').
+Usually, if you can point to over two years' experience in a certain field, it automatically suggests to the listener that you will probably be more than competent in that area (which is probably why many job adverts specify 'two years' experience').

-Over 5 years' experience in the field suggests you are an 'expert'.
+Over five years of experience in the field suggests you are an 'expert'.
 If you can back that up with phrases like: 'that should suggest that I have the necessary knowledge' or 'which means I am well placed to be able to help you', the training participants will feel reassured and confident.

 So what happens if you apparently do not have the relevant experience?

-'I have only been in this job for a few weeks, but I have 12 years' experience doing something very similar'.
+'I have only been in this job for a few weeks, but I have twelve years of experience doing something similar.'

 The point is, the trainer's introduction is not there for the greater glory of the trainer, it is there to reassure the participants that they are in safe hands.
 It is never about you - it is always about them.